unstoppabledomains/dev-docs/reverse-resolution/index.md

 <figcaption>Reverse Resolution demo</figcaption>
 </figure>

 This works by having domain owners set a reverse record for their domains on the blockchain.
-Then when an application uses our libraries to resolve a reverse record, our smart contracts return the domain name that the owner selected.
+Then when an application uses our APIs or libraries to resolve a reverse record, our smart contracts return the domain name that the owner selected.

 ## Choose a Configuration Path